jessewolcott/jessewolcott.github.io/_posts/2023-04-15-jekyll-add-images.md

 ![vscode](/assets/img/2023/04/vscode1.png)
 6. If there are thumbnails, the URL is REALLY misformed.
 What you need to know when looking at these is that this is the proper format for an image:
     ```![vscode](/assets/img/2023/04/vscode1.png)```
 7. After piling through all of your posts, probably deleting a few if they were cringey, you're good.
 Before you commit, you will probably want to clean up your images folder to remove all the thumbnails.
-You can use this gist to do that: [Link to Gist](http://www.github.com/jessewolcott)
+You can use this gist to do that (set your local repo in the script): [Link to Gist](https://gist.github.com/jessewolcott/35af044b46897eefcc3c2fbb5de759a3)
 8. After the thumbnail cleanup, you may want to remove all the empty folders for cleanliness sake.
-You can use this gist to do that: [Link to Gist](http://www.github.com/jessewolcott)
+You can use this gist to do that: [Link to Gist](https://gist.github.com/jessewolcott/3ea411ca745730f9b085ea6fd8d8af00)

 Next up, we'll worry about DNS.
 I took this opportunity to go through my posts and make sure that nothing looked out of place.
 There were a few wayward gross HTML bits that I cleaned up, and a I'm certain a few characters are malformed.
 It will all work itself out!